dcl-2017-04/curriculum/docs/vis-perception.md

 To construct effective graphics, you must understand the basics of how the human perceptual system works.
-This 40 minute talk by John Rauser, a data scientist as Snapchat, will give you a high-level overview.
+This 40 minute talk by John Rauser, a data scientist at Snapchat, will give you a high-level overview.
 As a bonus the majority of graphics were created with ggplot2.

 ## Readings